abriljordan/ga_blog/docs/student-tracker/manage-assignments-events.md

 ## Add events
 1. On the student list, select one or more students.
 2. Go to the Action Box, then click Add Event.
-3. Write your event.
-Fill out the required fields (title, description, category, start and end date, start and end time, student).
+3. Fill out the required fields (title, description, category, start and end date, start and end time, student).
 4. Click Add to save changes.

 ![Dashboard Interface]({{site.baseurl}}/assets/images/student.add-event-form.png)